Go Goa Gone: Sequel

 A sequel to Go Goa Gone was initially announced with production scheduled to begin in January 2019.
 However, filming was postponed to September 2020 due to scheduling conflicts among the lead cast.
 On 15 January 2020, Maddock Films released the first-look poster of Go Goa Gone 2 on its social media platforms, announcing a planned release for March 2021.
 The project was subsequently delayed as a result of the COVID-19 pandemic.
-The sequel was expected to continue the story from the first film, with Saif Ali Khan, Kunal Khemu, Vir Das, Anand Tiwari, and Puja Gupta all set to reprise their roles.

-As of 2024, the sequel remains stalled and is not in active production.
-In an interview, actor Anand Tiwari stated that he would be open to returning for the sequel, but noted that the decision ultimately rests with directors Raj & DK and producer Dinesh Vijan.
+The sequel has not yet been released.